Chernobyl disaster: Exclusion zone and recovery

-The Exclusion Zone was originally an area with a radius of 30 km in all directions from the plant, but was subsequently greatly enlarged to include an area measuring approximately 2600 km2, officially called the "zone of alienation".
+The Exclusion Zone was originally an area with a radius of 30 km in all directions from the plant, but was subsequently greatly enlarged to include an area measuring approximately 2600 square km, officially called the "zone of alienation".
 The area has largely reverted to forest and was overrun by wildlife due to the lack of human competition for space and resources.

 Mass media sources have provided generalized estimates for when the Zone could be considered habitable again.
 These informal estimates have ranged from approximately 300 years to multiples of 20,000 years, referring to the half-life of Plutonium-239 which contaminates the central portion of the Zone.

 In the years following the disaster, residents known as samosely illegally returned to their abandoned homes.
 Most people are retired and survive mainly from farming and packages delivered by visitors.
 As of 2016, 187 locals had returned to the zone and were living permanently there.

 In 2011, Ukraine opened the sealed zone around the Chernobyl reactor to tourists.

 Forest fire concerns

 During the dry season, forest fires are a perennial concern in areas contaminated by radioactive material.
 Dry conditions and build-up of debris make the forests a ripe breeding ground for wildfires.
 Depending on prevailing atmospheric conditions, smoke from wildfires could potentially spread more radioactive material outside the exclusion zone.
-In Belarus, the Bellesrad organization is tasked with overseeing food cultivation and forestry management in the area.

-In April 2020, forest fires spread through 20000 ha of the exclusion zone, causing increased radiation from the release of caesium-137 and strontium-90 from the ground and biomass.
+In April 2020, forest fires spread through 20,000 ha of the exclusion zone, causing increased radiation from the release of caesium-137 and strontium-90 from the ground and biomass.
 The increase in radioactivity was detectable by the monitoring network but did not pose a threat to human health.
 The average radiation dose that Kyiv residents received as a result of the fires was estimated to be 1 nSv.